sda-community-plugins/Fortify-WIE/README.md

-# Micro Focus Fortify WebInspect Enterprise plugin
+# Fortify WebInspect Enterprise plugin

-The _Micro Focus Fortify WebInspect Enterprise_ plugin allows you to execute dynamic application security testing as part of a Deployment Automation workflow.
+The _Fortify WebInspect Enterprise_ plugin allows you to execute dynamic application security testing as part of a Deployment Automation workflow.

 This plugin is a work in progress but it is intended to provide the following steps: